Wire Size Calculator

 Let's derive the equation for the cross-sectional area of a wire carrying an electrical current from Ohm's law and Pouillet's law:

 - — Voltage drop between the source and the farthest end of the wire, measured in volts;

 - — Maximum current running through the wire, measured in amps;

 - — Resistance of the wire, measured in ohms;

 - — Resistivity of the conductor material, measured in ohm meters;

-- — Length of the wire, measured in meters; and
+- — Length of the wire (one-way), measured in meters; and

 - — Cross-sectional area of the wire, measured in square meters.

 After combining and rearranging these two equations, the cross-sectional area is given by the equation: